On the distribution of the Hodge locus: Typicality versus atypicality and a strong Zilber--Pink conjecture

 Let us now state the Zilber-Pink conjecture for $\ZZ$VHS.
 It is an enhanced version (using atypicality rather than horizontal atypicality) of the Main Conjecture proposed in \cite{klin} (see Conjectures 1.9, 1.10, 1.11 and 1.11 in \emph{op. cit.}).
 In view of \Cref{rmk1zp} it implies the Main Conjecture in {\em loc. cit}.

-\begin{conj} For any irreducible smooth quasi-projective variety $S$ endowed with a polarizable variation of Hodge structures $\VV\to S$, the following equivalent conditions hold true: \begin{itemize} \item[(a)] The subset $\HL(S, \VV^\otimes)_\atyp$ is a finite union of maximal atypical special subvarieties of $S$; \item[(b)] The subset $\HL(S, \VV^\otimes)_\atyp$ is a strict algebraic subvariety of $S$; \item[(c)] The subset $\HL(S, \VV^\otimes)_\atyp$ is not Zariski-dense in $S$; \item[(d)] The variety $S$ contains only finitely many irreducible subvarieties optimal for $\VV$. \end{itemize} \end{conj} The equivalence between the four conditions presented above are obtained arguing as in \cite[Proposition 5.1]{klin}.
+\begin{conj} For any irreducible smooth quasi-projective variety $S$ endowed with a polarizable variation of Hodge structures $\VV\to S$, the following equivalent conditions hold true: \begin{itemize} \item[(a)] The subset $\HL(S, \VV^\otimes)_\atyp$ is a finite union of maximal atypical special subvarieties of $S$; \item[(b)] The subset $\HL(S, \VV^\otimes)_\atyp$ is a strict algebraic subvariety of $S$; \item[(c)] The subset $\HL(S, \VV^\otimes)_\atyp$ is not Zariski-dense in $S$; \item[(d)] The variety $S$ contains only finitely many irreducible subvarieties optimal for $\VV$. \end{itemize} \end{conj} The equivalence between the four conditions presented above is obtained by arguing as in \cite[Proposition 5.1]{klin}.

 \begin{rmk} Strictly speaking a Zilber--Pink type conjecture predicts only the behaviour of atypical intersections.
-It should be implicitly understood that every other intersection (namely the typical ones) have a more predictable behaviour and satisfy an all or nothing principle: this is the content of \Cref{conj-typical}.
+It should be implicitly understood that every other intersection (namely a typical intersection) has a more predictable behaviour and satisfies an all or nothing principle: this is the content of \Cref{conj-typical}.
 Once this is understood the difference between \Cref{newZP} and the Main Conjecture of \cite{klin} becomes crucial, since they would provide two different definitions of typicality. \end{rmk}